virl/underdark-android/README.md

 You can contact me via Telegram at http://telegram.me/virlof or by email at virlof@gmail.com

 ##License
-This library can be is for non-commercial and educational purposes only.
+This library may be used for non-commercial and educational purposes only.
 If you want to use it in your products, please contact the author.

 ##Features